raspbian-addons/docs/README.md

 This is the main repository documentation.
 If you have any questions or anything can be improved, please open an issue [here](https://github.com/raspbian-addons/raspbian-addons/issues/new).

+Eventually, we'll create a formal documentation website, but for now, it's just one unified README.

 ### What is Raspbian Addons?

 Raspbian Addons is a Debian software repository (APT repository) for awesome software that can be run on Raspberry Pies.